 For veterans seeking information on V.A. work to combat coronavirus, click here.

-With ‘community spread’ cases now being documented in Iowa, it is imperative to ensure that all Iowans, regardless of travel history or pre-existing condition, are taking the threat of novel coronavirus (COVID-19) seriously.
+It is imperative to ensure that all Iowans, regardless of travel history or pre-existing condition, are taking the threat of novel coronavirus (COVID-19) seriously.

 I’m encouraging all of my constituents and everyone in Iowa to take the necessary precautions to limit their risk by avoiding large gatherings, practicing good community hygiene, and limiting public interactions if you’re feeling sick.